 Front row - D Stewart, W Sellar, W A Lambie.

 On the following Saturday, Queen's Park were in London for a return match with Corinthians.
 They were 40 minutes late in arriving at the Queen's Club in West Kensington and were greeted with boos and hisses from the 4,000 or so spectators.
 Queen's had taken a brake from the Inns of Court Hotel in Holborn and the driver got lost.
 Andrew Robb replaced the unavailable Willie Lambie in the Spiders' line-up.
 Corinthians included all five amateurs who would play for England against Wales two days later.
+Scottish Sport remarked that, to English eyes, the Queen's players looked like mere schoolboys.
+There was quite a contrast between 5ft 3in Andrew Robb and 6ft 3in George Cotterill.
 Bob McColl gave Queen's the perfect start with the opening goal in four minutes.
 W N Collier equalised in 20 minutes with a shot high under the bar.
 Queen's Park were dominating play but Corinthians' international goalkeeper George Raikes was in magnificent form.
 He was finally beaten by a fine Robb effort just before the interval.
 The second half was fairly dull and there was no further scoring.
 The 2-1 final scoreline flattered Corinthians.
-While Queen's Park were in London, Scotland and England met at Hampden Park in a rugby international.
+The Queen's players were treated to a sumptuous dinner after the match and enjoyed a trip to Hampton Court on the Sunday.
+While Queen's Park were in London facing Corinthians, Scotland and England met at Hampden Park in a rugby international.
 The Scots won by a goal (a converted try) and two tries to nothing.

 The Rugby International